longvulam/COMP-2800-Team-BBY-21-SkillMeet/Readme.md

 ### Contribution Prerequisites
 - You have Node installed at v8.0.0+
-- You are familiar with React and it's lifecycles and hooks.
+- You are familiar with React and it's life-cycles and hooks.
-- You are familiar with Git.
+- You have installed and is familiar with Git.

 ### Setting up the environment for development
 **Here are the steps to join the development:**